-- Pay it Forward provides an opportunity for individual students or teams of up to four students to identify, research, develop, and present a viable solution to a long-standing challenge facing rural South Carolina communities. - The Pay it Forward website (www.ecsc.org/pif) includes a number of rural challenges, but participants are welcome to identify and propose solutions to other rural challenges. - The competition requires entrants to write a short paper of 5 10 pages, create a video of 5 8 minutes, and take at least 5 high-quality still photographs that detail viable solutions to actual problems that exist in the state's rural communities. - Some examples of topics: - o the difficulty of attracting a well-educated workforce, - o hunger, particularly among school-aged children, - o food deserts, - shortage of first responders, and - o insufficient public transportation and poorly maintained roads. - Ideally, challenges should be selected because participants are passionate about solving them, and solutions should incorporate elements of participants' academic disciplines or college majors.
+- Pay it Forward provides an opportunity for individual students or teams of up to four students to identify, research, develop, and present a viable solution to a long-standing challenge facing rural South Carolina communities. - The Pay it Forward website (www.ecsc.org/pif) includes a number of rural challenges, but participants are welcome to identify and propose solutions to other rural challenges. - The competition requires entrants to write a short paper of 5 10 pages, create a video of 5 8 minutes, and take at least 5 high-quality still photographs that detail viable solutions to actual problems that exist in the state's rural communities. - Some examples such topics as: - o the difficulty of attracting a well-educated workforce, - o hunger, particularly among school-aged children, - o food deserts, - o shortage of first responders, and - o insufficient public transportation and poorly maintained roads. - Ideally, challenges should be selected because participants are passionate about solving them, and solutions should incorporate elements of participants' academic disciplines or college majors. - By participating in the Pay It Forward competition, you will meet your college's thesis requirement for graduation.